ACED-IDP/ucl-stavrinides/user-guide.md

 ## Overview

-`ucl_stavrinides` is a command-line tool designed to manage the metadata.
+`g3t_etl` is a command-line tool designed to manage the metadata.
 The tool provides various commands, each serving a specific purpose.
 Below, you'll find a brief guide on how to use the available commands.

 ## Getting Started